micycle1/grassfire2/README.md

 # grassfire2

 `grassfire2` computes straight skeletons using a kinetic-triangulation approach.
-It is a modern rearchitecture of [grassfire](https://github.com/bmmeijers/grassfire), focused on a smaller core API.
+It is a modern rearchitecture of [grassfire](https://github.com/bmmeijers/grassfire), focused on maintainability, extensibility and performance.

 ## Getting started